daksh3333/Secret-Santa/README.md

 1. Each participant shall recieve the name of another in secret.
 2. Your mission is to choose a thoughtful gift for your chosen recipient, guided by the budget of **30 doubloons**.
-3. Bring your gift to the grand gathering on **December 25, 2024** at **House of Bettesworth**, where the mysteries of the givers shall be unveiled.
+3. Bring your gift to the grand gathering on **December 25, 2024** at **House of Stark**, where the mysteries of the givers shall be unveiled.

 ---